-Through this project our aim is for The Octagon to become a ‘Hub’ for dance; a place where professional dancers, companies, dance students, dance graduates, dance enthusiasts, community dance groups and more will come together with a shared passion for all things dance.
+Our aim is for The Octagon to become a ‘Hub’ for dance; a place where professional dancers, companies, dance students, dance graduates, dance enthusiasts, community dance groups and more will come together with a shared passion for all things dance.

 What is Contemporary Dance?

 “Contemporary Dance means different things to different people and here is where things can get confusing.
-If we strip it right back to the beginning then Contemporary Dance was something new, innovative, different, breaking boundaries.
-It has since also become a defined collection of ‘techniques’ which people learn and repeat much like learning pre determined ballet sequences.
-The breadth of Contemporary Dance is vast, some companies are quite relatable to those who enjoy ballet; demonstrating the extremely impressive and visually pleasing steps to music like Richard Alston Dance Company.
-Some Contemporary Dance companies can be similar to physical theatre companies; using drama and physicality to express a mood, emotion, story or theme like Jasmin Vardimon Dance Company.
-Some use technology and film to add to the exciting nature and maybe Circus like tricks to create a movie style performance like Motionhouse.
+If we strip it right back to the beginning then Contemporary Dance was something new, innovative and different, that broke boundaries.
+It has since become a defined collection of ‘techniques’ which people learn and repeat much like learning pre-determined ballet sequences.
+The breadth of Contemporary Dance is vast, some companies are quite relatable to ballet; demonstrating the extremely impressive and visually pleasing steps to music like Richard Alston Dance Company.
+Some Contemporary Dance companies can be similar to physical theatre; using drama and physicality to express a mood, emotion, story or theme like Jasmin Vardimon Dance Company.
+Some use technology and film to add to the exciting nature and create a movie style performance like Motionhouse.
 The list is endless.
 So it is impossible to say you don’t like Contemporary Dance where the menu available is so vast, instead you just need to discover you taste and that’s what this project aims to do.”